 Cultivator participants will showcase their business to an audience of potential investors, business leaders, and journalists at the end of the program.
 Click here for the June 2022 Showcase.

 The Cultivator program offers remarkable value to businesses looking to scale and grow, and at an affordable price.
 Through the support of MCE’s generous sponsors, we offer this 12-month program at a reduced cost of $2500 per company.

-Stacy Begin, owner of Two Fat Cats…
+– Stacy Begin, Two Fat Cats Bakery

 Cultivator Council of Advisors